 Exploring Christianity?

 We believe the God who created the world has revealed himself to us in Jesus, a real man who lived, died, and was raised from the dead, in the Middle East, almost 2,000 years ago.
-We believe that this proved that Jesus was the king the Old Testament (the first half of the Bible) had promised was coming.
-We believe that Jesus the ascended up to heaven, and supplied his followers with the Holy Spirit – who works to make followers of Jesus more like him, more like the children of God that humans were created to be.
+We believe that this proved that Jesus was the king that the Old Testament promised was coming.
+We believe that Jesus then ascended up to heaven, and supplied his followers with the Holy Spirit – who works to make followers of Jesus more like him, more like the children of God that humans were created to be.
 This means we’re Trinitarian – we believe in one God, in three persons – the Father, the Son, and the Holy Spirit.
 This means we stand in the traditions of the earliest church, as recorded in the Bible and then made official by council meetings who put together things called “creeds,” which outline what Christians believe.
+All of our members are asked to confess faith in accordance with the gospel of the apostles.

 Because we believe God wants us to know him through Jesus, and we believe the Bible tells us who Jesus is, we love the Bible and think that it is the best way for us to understand who God is.
 Feelings and emotions are good tools, but the Bible is the ultimate guide.
 So we want everything we do to be consistent with what the Bible says about Jesus.

-We believe that people who follow Jesus become part of God’s family – that this is the ultimate form of human relationship – more important than marriage, more important than your own biological family – these things are great, and important, but the ultimate relationship is our relationship with God, and that flows into new relationships with his other children.
-We love marriage, we love family, but we want to be a community where people who aren’t married, or who don’t have children, feel like they’re absolutely as valuable to us as anybody else.
-Because if you’re a follower of Jesus, you’re a child of God.
-That’s what it means to be part of a church.
+We believe that people who follow Jesus become part of God’s family and are called to one another.
+People in God’s family share a bond born of the Holy Spirit that is the ultimate form of human relationship – it’s deeper than marriage, more important than our own biological family.
+These things are great, and important, but the ultimate relationship is our relationship with God, and that flows into new relationships with his other children.
+So we seek to love one another well in all that we do.

 Regarding Giving